tarleb/pandoc/doc/custom-readers.md

 # Bytestring readers

-Pandoc expects text input to be UTF-8 encoded.
-In order to read binary formats, including docx, odt, and epub, pandoc supports ByteStringReader functions.
-These functions are similar to the Reader function that processes text input.
-Instead of a list of sources, ByteStringReader functions are passed a bytestring, i.e., a string that contains the binary input.
+In order to read binary formats, including docx, odt, and epub, pandoc supports the ByteStringReader function.
+A ByteStringReader function is similar to the Reader function that processes text input.
+Instead of a list of sources, the ByteStringReader function is passed a bytestring, i.e., a string that contains the binary input.

 ``` lua
 -- read input as epub